openshift/hive/docs/enhancements/cluster-install-apis.md

 ----- | ---- | -----------
 spec.clusterDeploymentRef | LocalObjectReference | Link to the required ClusterDeployment for this install.
 Bidirectional reference.
-Common data should live on ClusterDeployment and never be duplicated on ClusterInstall. spec.imageSetRef | ClusterImageSetReference | Core mechanism in Hive for choosing what version of OpenShift to install. spec.stage | string | Enum string for stage of installation.
-(Initializing, RequirementsNotMet, Provisioning, RetryProvisioning, Complete, Failed) More details in conditions. *TODO*: Should we just work with conditions?
-Loss of state in disaster recovery? spec.clusterMetadata.adminKubeconfigSecretRef | LocalObjectReference | Admin kubeconfig secret for current install attempt underway, set as soon as known.
+Common data should live on ClusterDeployment and never be duplicated on ClusterInstall. spec.imageSetRef | ClusterImageSetReference | Core mechanism in Hive for choosing what version of OpenShift to install. spec.clusterMetadata.adminKubeconfigSecretRef | LocalObjectReference | Admin kubeconfig secret for current install attempt underway, set as soon as known.
 Copied back to Hive automatically once Ready. spec.clusterMetadata.adminPasswordSecretRef | LocalObjectReference | Admin password secret for current install attempt underway, set as soon as known.
 Copied back to Hive automatically once Ready. spec.clusterMetadata.clusterID | string | Cluster UUID generated during install, set as soon as known.
 Copied back to Hive automatically once Ready.